vegaprotocol/documentation/docs/concepts/trading-framework/orders.md

 [Position resolution](#position-resolution)
 :::

-#### Times in force used in network orders

-* **FOK**: A Fill or Kill order either trades completely until the remaining size is 0, or not at all, and does not remain on the book if it doesn't trade.
-*
 ## Order status
+* **Filled**: Orders can be fully or partially filled.
+If the entire order amount has traded, it's `fully filled`.
+If only some of the order has traded, it's `partially filled`
-* Rejected: If you don't have enough collateral to fill the margin requirements on an order, it will show up as 'Rejected'
+* **Rejected**: If you don't have enough collateral to fill the margin requirements on an order, it will show up as `rejected`
-* Cancelled:  If you cancel an order, the status will be listed as 'Cancelled'
+* **Cancelled**:  If you cancel an order, the status will be shown as `cancelled`
-* Stopped: If the the network cannot fill an order, based on the parameters you set, for example, then the order will show up as 'Stopped'
+* **Stopped**: If the the network cannot fill an order, based on the parameters you set, for example, then the order will show up as `stopped`

 ## Times in force
 The following charts explain the times in force for orders and the statuses that they'll show, based on what happens in the network.